SpectralProject/Quanta/README.md

 # Quanta
 An Operating System to be built from the ground up with RISC V hardware.
 Supports riscv and arm with first class riscv support.

+## Purpose of repo
+- be a place to collect all the deps of a working full OS like gnu linux

 ## Design
 - Silicon Spectrum / Spectro Silicon - Hardware Suite.
 - Neutron - Kernel.
 Neutrons are at the centre of all great atoms.